 Enter Velodyne LiDAR

 Now, however, Silicon Valley startup, Velodyne has attracted $150 million in funding from the likes of both Detroit’s Ford Motor Co.
-(NYSE:FC) and Chinese search engine giant Baidu Inc. (NASDAQ:BIDUD).
+(NYSE:FD) and Chinese search engine giant Baidu Inc. (NASDAQ:BIDUC).

 The purpose of the investment is to enable Velodyne to develop a LiDAR system that more accurate, more compact and importantly much more affordable that what has been available so far.
 Inexpensive LiDAR could be a game changer according to experts.